nyu-software-engineering/course-materials/slides/containers.md

 ## Example

-An example `docker-compose.yaml` for a simple web application with a front-end, back-end, and database:
+An example `docker-compose.yaml` for a simple web app:

 ```yaml
 version: "3.7"